somunachima/shopping-run/README.md

 - [ ] Add a web scraper so that people can search and add items from the internet

 ### Known Issues
+- Get the turbo alert to pop up before deleting all items from the shopping list
 - Prevent the deletion of the saved list when deleting items from the shopping list
 - Prevent redirection to shopping list page when unsaving or deleting items on the saved list page